mdavids/rfc/content/draft-davids-forsalereg-16.md

 See (#currency) for additional operational guidelines.

 ### Future Tags
-Future tags may be defined to accomodate operational needs.
+Future tags may be defined to accommodate operational needs.
 Future content tags **MUST NOT** alter the semantics of existing content tags.

 A tag name length of 4 characters is **RECOMMENDED** for consistency with the initial tag